contentful/slash-developers/docs/concepts/links.md

 page: :docsLinks
 ---

 Links are a powerful way to model relationships between content.
-You can use an additional URI query parameter with the Contentful search to retrieve an entire chain of related content to display in your application.
+You can use a URI query parameter with the Contentful search to retrieve an entire chain of related content to display in your application.

 Entries can have link fields which point to other entries or assets, for example: